Technical Committee (TC) Process

 Contributions, as defined in the OASIS IPR Policy, shall be made by sending to the TC’s general email list either the contribution, or a notice that the contribution has been delivered to the TC’s document repository; a URL or other reference to the document is not sufficient.
 Written contributions must be converted to electronic format and delivered to the TC’s general email list or document repository.
 The TC is not required to acknowledge or use any Contribution.

-(1) General.
-All documents and other files produced by the TC, including Work Products at any level of approval, must use the OASIS file naming scheme, and must include the OASIS copyright notice.
-All document files must be written using the OASIS document authoring templates, which shall be maintained and made available by the TC Administrator.
+2.2.1 General.
+All documents and other files produced by the TC, including Work Products at any level of approval, must use the OASIS file naming scheme and must include the OASIS copyright notice.
+Work Products must be written using the OASIS document authoring templates, which shall be maintained and made available by the TC Administrator.
 The name of any Work Product may not include any trademarks or service marks not owned by OASIS.

-(7) Computer Language Definitions.
-All normative computer language definitions that are part of the Work Product, such as XML instances, schemas and Java(TM) code, including fragments of such, must be well formed and valid.
+2.2.5 Computer Language Definitions.
+All normative computer language definitions that are part of the Work Product, such as XML instances, schemas or Java(TM) code, including fragments of such, must be well formed and valid.

-- All normative computer language definitions must be provided in separate plain text files;
+- All normative computer language definitions must also be provided in separate plain text files;

 - Each text file must be referenced from the Work Product; and